-- Via human experts: very expensive to get and very difficult to be complete as proven by studies before year 2004 such as GNU Go. - Machine learning. - (Local) pattern: treat positions as pictures and find important patterns and shapes within them. - \triangleright K by K sub-boards such as K=3. - ▶ Diamond shaped patterns with different widths. - > . . . - (Global) feature: find (high order) semantics of positions. - ▶ The liberties of each stone. - ▶ The number of stones can be captured by playing this intersection. - > ... - Need to take care of information that are history dependent, namely cannot be stated using only one position. - $\triangleright Ko.$ - ▶ Features include previous several plys in a position.
+- Via human experts: very expensive to get and very difficult to be complete as proven by studies before year 2004 such as GNU Go. - Machine learning. - (Local) pattern: treat positions as pictures and find important patterns and shapes within them. - \triangleright K by K sub-boards such as K = 3. - ▷ Diamond shaped patterns with different widths. - \triangleright ... - (Global) feature: find (high order) semantics of positions. - ▶ The liberties of each stone. - ▶ The number of stones can be captured by playing this intersection. - $\triangleright \ldots$ - Need to take care of information that are history dependent, namely cannot be captured using only one position. - ▷ Ko. - ▶ Features include previous several plys of a position.